SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

   #.
 Write a simple script which allows to set the output voltage and read back the current of an SMU channel (you also need to set a current range, otherwise the output will be off).
 Control the output voltage with a DVM and compare the measured voltage with the value you have set in the script.
   #.
 Add a loop statement to the script and connect a 1 kOhm resistor to the output.
 Measure and plot I-V curves for different resistor values.
 Discuss the choice of current measurement range (fixed ranging).
   #.
 Connect a diode to the SMU and plot the I-V curve for the forward region of the diode.
-Make the scans for all three current ranges separately.
+Make the scans for all three current ranges separately and combine the traces in one plot.
+Remember to set the calibration constant to convert ADC code to current according to the selected current range.

+.. admonition:: Exercise 2.
+Automatic current range selection

   #.
 Implement an "autoranging" functionality in the scan loop.
-Remember to set the calibration constant to convert ADC code to current according to the selected current sense gain.
 Measure the diode I-V curve again and plot linear and log current scales.
+  #. ....

+.. admonition:: Exercise 3.
+MOSFET Parameter Extraction

+  .....